This is the multi-page printable view of this section. Click here to print.

 CacheStore(DBaaS) provides the following features.

-- Auto Provisioning (Auto Provisioning): UI allows installation and configuration of Database (DB), and a redundant configuration is possible with a Sentinel-based Single Master server and Replica server (1 or 2).
+- Auto Provisioning: It is possible to install and configure the Database (DB) via UI, and a redundant configuration with a Sentinel-based Single Master server and Replica server(s) (1 or 2) is possible.

 - Operation Control Function: Provides a function to control the status of running servers.
 In addition to start and stop, restart is possible if there is an issue with the DB or to apply configuration values.
 When configured for high availability (HA), you can switch Active-Standby servers via Switch-over.

-- Service status query: Retrieves the final status of the current DB service.
+- Service Status Query: Retrieves the final status of the current DB service.

 - Monitoring: CPU, memory, DB performance monitoring information can be checked through the Cloud Monitoring service.